paulhibbitts/test-docsify-open-pages-starter-kit/README.md

     <img src="https://img.shields.io/badge/chat-on%20discord-7289DA.svg" alt="Docsify Discord Chat" />
 </a>

 > This is a starter kit to quickly create a collection of Markdown-based pages with the site generator [Docsify](https://docsify.js.org).
-Sidebar navigation items are automatically generated, and can be hidden for either seamlessly embedding pages into another system (i.e. LMS) or for links to standlone Markdown-based Docsify pages.
+Sidebar navigation items are automatically generated, and the entire Sibebar can be hidden for either seamlessly embedding pages into another system (i.e. LMS) or for links to standlone Markdown-based Docsify pages.
 Includes an optional "Edit this Page" link.

 📸 Docsify Open Pages Screenshots
 ---